kylophone/audio-bit-twiddling/README.md

 A collection of audio sample manipulations; using bitwise operators where applicable.
 Examples are in C. Contributions welcome!

 ##reducing bitdepth
 Go ahead and chop that extra resolution right off.
-If we were going the other way, we'd need to add dithering.
+This is called truncation, and it works OK.
+We should really be adding dither, though.
 ```c
 int16_t PCM16bit = PCM24bit >> 8;
 ```